What is Central Scotland Green Network (CSGN)?

 CSGN is a long-term initiative which aims to restore and transform the landscape of Central Scotland and to promote environmental quality, woodland cover and recreational opportunities.
 It covers an area stretching from Ayrshire and Inverclyde in the west to Fife and the Lothians in the east.

 Vision and aims

 CSGN's vision is to transform Central Scotland into a place where the environment adds value to the economy and where people’s lives are enriched by its quality by 2050.
 The initiative aims to:

-- make Central Scotland a more attractive place to live in, do business and visit;
+- make Central Scotland a more attractive place to live in, work and visit

 Grant support for woodland creation

-To help deliver the CSGN vision and to support new woodland planting, a CSGN Contribution is available under the Forestry Grant Scheme's Woodland Creation options.
+To help deliver the CSGN vision and to support new woodland planting, a CSGN contribution uplift of between £750 to £2,500 per hectare (ha) is available under the Forestry Grant Scheme's woodland creation options.